Robert Lawson (architect): Emigration to New Zealand

-By the late 1870s following on from the booms bought by the goldfields and then the Vogel Public Works Scheme New Zealand entered a severe economic recession (precipitated by the collapse of the City Bank of Glasgow in 1878) which lasted into the early 1890s and came to be known as the “long depression”.
+By the late 1870s following on from the booms bought by the goldfields and then the Vogel Public Works Scheme New Zealand entered a severe economic recession (precipitated by the collapse of the City Bank of Glasgow in 1878) which lasted into the early 1890s and came to be known as the "long depression".
 In the winters there was visible hardship and distress and people began to leave in particular to Australia, where Melbourne experienced a boom in the 1880s.
-Dunedin began to stagnate which caused Lawson’s commissions to change from commercial and industrial clients to predominantly residential.
+Dunedin began to stagnate which caused Lawson's commissions to change from commercial and industrial clients to predominantly residential.
 There were however a number of important commissions, among them churches at Gore (1881), Kaihkiki, Riversdale (1881), an office building for Martin and Watson (1882).
-A prestigious commission was that for the Otago boy’s High School, construction of which commenced in July 1882.
+A prestigious commission was that for the Otago boy's High School, construction of which commenced in July 1882.

 His peers were also affected by the lack of work with his Dunedin based rival David Ross as well as Frederick Burrell in Invercargill both departing for Australia.

 Seacliff Lunatic Asylum

 In 1875 the Otago Provincial Council decided to replace the existing Dunedin Lunatic Asylum on the site of what later became the Otago Boys High School with a new one on an existing government reserve at Seacliff 25 km from Dunedin.
 Once the council was abolished in 1876 responsibility for the complex passed to the Public Works Department, who had a policy that for any building of magnitude a private architect should be employed.
 Accordingly with regard to Seacliff, William Blair who was Engineer in Charge of the Middle Island (South Island) entered into communication with the Minister for Public Works who authorised him to communicate with Lawson.
 Blair had been chairman of the building committee for the Knox Church and had been influential in obtaining for Lawson the design of both that building and the later Otago Boys High School.
 After a meeting between Blair and Lawson, the architect was formally requested by letter to undertake the work, Lawson replied on 17 July 1878 accepting the commission.
-Lawson’s only previous experience with designing such a building had been that of the Dunedin Benevolent Institution in the 1860s.
+Lawson's only previous experience with designing such a building had been that of the Dunedin Benevolent Institution in the 1860s.
 Lawson decided to design the building in the Scottish Baronial style.

-Designed to house 500 patients and 50 staff on its completion the Seacliff Lunatic Asylum was upon its completion New Zealand's largest building for the next 50 years.
+Designed to house 500 patients and 50 staff the Seacliff Lunatic Asylum was upon its completion New Zealand's largest building for the next 50 years.
 Architecturally, this was Lawson at his most exuberant, extravagant and adventurous: Otago Boys High School seems almost severe and restrained in comparison.
 Turrets on corbels project from nearly every corner; the gabled roof line is dominated by a mammoth tower complete with further turrets and a spire.
-The edifice broadly E shaped ground plan was 740 ft long by 228 ft wide.
+The edifice broadly E-shaped ground plan was 740 ft long by 228 ft wide.
 The great tower, actually designed so that the inmates could be observed should they attempt to escape, was almost 50 m tall.